ClementRivaille/godot-simple-sampler/README.md

 ### Playing notes

-Once you have done that, your sampler is ready to use!
+Once you have configured the samples, your sampler is ready to use!
 To play a note, **just call the function `play_note`** with the note name (in uppercase) and the octave.

 ```
 sampler.play_note("C", 4)